 The initiative achieved change in our city, state and beyond.
 It supported research, policy and education using a rights-based approach and the social model.
-The social model recognises that people with disability face unique social barriers, including exclusion from activities in daily life and prejudice.
-This impacts on their ability to thrive.
-The social model looks for ways in which society can be organised to provide accessibility, independence and opportunity for people with disability.
+The social model recognises that people with disability face unique social barriers, including exclusion from activities in daily life, and prejudice.
+It looks for ways in which society can be organised to provide accessibility, independence and opportunity for people with disability.

-- promoted an active interdisciplinary disability research community, which is now focused through the University's Melbourne Disability Institute under the leadership of Professor Bruce Bonyhady, with Professor Anne Kavanagh as Academic Director.
+- Promoted an active interdisciplinary disability research community, which is now focused through the University's Melbourne Disability Institute

-- increased support for researchers who are focusing on changing the social, economic and physical environments that impact disability
+- Increased support for researchers focusing on changing the social, economic and physical environments that impact disability

 Born out of the initiative, these networks support and encourage collaboration and research across multiple disciplines, including social sciences, law, psychology and health.

 - The Disability Access to Justice Consortium is an interdisciplinary consortium of researchers, disability provider organisations, and community groups across Australia and New Zealand.
 Members are committed to extending the reach and impact of research on access to justice for people with disability.